 New Direction

-Netzari Press discontinued publishing AENT in March 2019.
-We believed the AENT was making substantial contributions to elucidate Yeshua’s (Jesus) first-century Galilean teachings.
-However, in 2013 the publisher discovered it would be impossible for an AENT 6th Edition to remedy numerous translation errors; we needed to totally redo the translation, footnotes, and appendices.
-By comparing Greek and Aramaic texts with first-century Israeli Hebrew and Aramaic, we uncovered many severe flaws inside the Aramaic Khabouris Codex and the 1905 Peshitta.
+Netzari Press discontinued publishing the AENT in March 2019.
+We trust the AENT has contributed to elucidating Yeshua’s (Jesus) first-century Galilean teachings.
+However, in 2013, as the publisher and co-author, I felt that numerous translational errors demanded a completely upgraded version.
+Comparing Greek and Aramaic texts with first-century Israeli Hebrew and Aramaic definitions revealed many flaws in the Aramaic Khabouris Codex and 1905 Peshitta versions.

-We’ve tracked every major Hebrew and Aramaic word and quotation in the Dead Sea Scrolls.
-While it’s apparent Yeshua (Jesus) and his followers knew Hebrew and Aramaic, it’s also extremely obvious that they never spoke Syrian Christian Aramaic.
-Our team at Netzari Press no longer accepts the opinion that the Khabouris Codex is a primary source of genuine New Testament literature; Greek manuscripts plainly play a far more substantial role.
+Our team did a baseline analysis of Hebrew and Aramaic from the Dead Sea Scrolls, the language of Yeshua (Jesus) and his followers.
+It became extremely obvious that they never thought in or spoke Syrian Christian Aramaic.
+Our team at Netzari Press is no longer of the opinion that the Khabouris Codex is a primary source of early, pre-third century CE, New Testament literature.
+Greek manuscripts are far more accurate to the original autographs.

-Our new release is named AHAV, or Aramaic Hebrew Amplified Version.
-We are very grateful for the many Hebrew, Jewish, and Christian Aramaic academics who are providing their assistance to the AHAV Bible.
-Within a few days of introducing the AHAV Bible, scholars began contacting us.
-The AHAV Bible is like no other; it enables English readers with direct access to Hebrew, Aramaic, Greek, and Latin content to view and grasp the underlying structures of the New Testament.
+Our new study edition Bible is called AHAV, an acronym for Aramaic Hebrew Amplified Version.
+The AHAV New Testament Bible is like no other; it enables English readers with direct access to Hebrew, Aramaic, Greek, and Latin content to better understand the substructures of the New Testament.

 Baruch Ben Daniel